What is the best site to sell art online?

 Picking the right e-commerce solution for your art business is an important step.
 There are so many platforms and marketplaces out there, which one is the best for your needs?
-Before comparing them we need to go over a list of 13 things to consider when you are choosing an online platform to sell art.

 It’s ‘hosted shopping cart software’ for short.
 It allows you to have an independent online store (not on Etsy) without having to have your own website.
 It’s the opposite of ‘self-hosted shopping cart software’, which you install on your website.